John Lewin: To New South Wales

 John Lewin planned to travel on HMS Buffalo for New South Wales in 1798 to record ornithological and entomological life for a British patron, Dru Drury.
 Somehow he missed this voyage but his wife travelled on it and arrived 3 May 1799.
 Lewin did travel on the Minerva, arriving 11 January 1800, becoming the first resident professional artist in the colony.
 The resulting books were intended to fund his passage home, but the fashion for Australian natural wonders was already fading by the time he published Prodromus Entomology, Natural History of Lepidopterous Insects of New South Wales, in 1805.
 Only six copies of his next book, Birds of New Holland with their Natural History, published in 1808 in London, have survived, which suggests that the remaining copies were somehow lost.
 An 1813 edition of the latter, made up from cast-off prints and pulls, was the first illustrated book to be engraved and printed in Australia.
 Birds of New South Wales, of which thirteen copies have survived, is considered one of the great Australian bibliographic rarities.
 Lewin's own, very basic, text was printed by the Government Printer George Howe.

-Lewin and his wife were granted a small farm near Parramatta, but by 1808 they were living in Sydney where the artist advertised his services as a portrait miniaturist.
+Lewin and his wife Maria Ann were granted a small farm near Parramatta, but by 1808 they were living in Sydney where the artist advertised his services as a portrait miniaturist.
 Governors Philip Gidley King and William Bligh were early patrons.
 Governor Macquarie, recognising the usefulness of a professional artist to his schemes for the colony, and to guarantee him an income, appointed him city coroner in 1810, and included him in the 1815 official inspection party of new lands discovered beyond the Blue Mountains.
 Lewin's watercolours of this expedition are now held by the State Library of New South Wales.
 Macquarie also commissioned illustrations of plants collected by the surveyor-general, John Oxley, in his explorations of the country beyond Bathurst, the Liverpool Plains and New England.

 Lewin died in Sydney on 27 August 1819 leaving a widow and a son.
 His tombstone can be found at Botany Bay Cemetery.
 He is commemorated in the names of two birds, Lewin's rail (Lewinia pectoralis) and Lewin's honeyeater (Meliphaga lewinii), and probably a butterfly, Lewin's euploea (Euploea lewinii).